 If you visit your foot doctors in New Jersey right after you notice your calluses or your callused skin isn’t too advanced, your doctor may recommend homecare remedies, such as applying moisturizing lotion daily to soften the calluses.
 If you’ve had calluses for a long time, your podiatrist may order a digital x-ray to see the extent of your foot problems and recommend additional treatments if necessary.

 Once your podiatrist determines that you need professional callus removal, the first step is to clean and prepare the skin.
 Then your doctor trims the callus with a scalpel.
 This method removes the outer rough layer of skin, leaving behind fresh smooth skin.
 Since this procedure requires a delicate, knowledgeable touch, only a board-certified podiatrist should perform this treatment to avoid complications like bleeding or infection.

-Dr. Petkov may recommend some “how to remove a callus from your feet” home treatments such as:
+Top rated podiatrist New Jersey Dr. Petkov may recommend some “how to remove a callus from your feet” home treatments such as:

 Calluses are areas of thickened skin that can occur anywhere on your body.
 They form because your fragile skin is trying to protect itself from friction and irritation, typically in weight-bearing areas.
 This is why calluses tend to develop where your feet rub against the insides of your shoes, like on your heels or on the bottoms of your toes.

 You’re also more likely to have calluses if you have a foot deformity, such as a bunion or hammertoe.
 Many men and women also develop corns in the case of a foot deformity, too.

 Corns are similar to calluses, but they form on non-weight-bearing areas, such as across the tops of your toes.

 The telltale sign of a callus is the hard, thickened, flaky skin that develops.
 Usually, calluses are lighter than your normal skin color, since the skin is dead and needs to slough off.
 Your callus may be: